SOLD "Cassandra", stained glass mosaic, 24" x 24", framed

-This work is a fabric and stained glass mosaic.
+This work is a stained glass mosaic.
 The piece is my contemporary twist on artist Marc Burckhardt's painting of the same title.

 In Greek mythology, Cassandra was the princess of Troy. beautiful and charming, she drew the attention of Apollo - who was known for having an eye for mortal women.